George562/multigame/README.md

 - weapons (selected by scrolling wheel)
   - Pistol
   - Shotgun
-  - Revolver
   - Rifle
-  - Bubblegun
-- Interactible objects (interaction with the X button)
+- Interactible objects (interaction with the X button while on it)
-  - portal (step on it and push X)
+  - portal (teleport you to dangeon)
+  - box (give you money)
+  - Artifact (improved player stats like mana capacity and health)
 - minimap
   - acrivated by Tab
   - move and zoom by mouse
   - can be hold on player by Space
 - Enemies
   - DistortedScientist
+  - Distorted
+- Shop (you can buy something usefull)
+  - drugs (healing can be used by H)
+  - dasher (aplpy you to dashing while holding Shift)
+- Upgrade shop (you can upgrade weapons)

 # Our sprites and arts
 - **[Textures](https://github.com/George562/multigame/blob/main/sources/textures)**